ParisSakkoulas/Book_Nest/README.md

 # BookNest: Online Bookstore App

-BookNest is a full-stack online bookstore application built with **Node.js**, **MongoDB**, **Angular**, and **Prime NG** for the UI.
+BookNest is a full-stack online bookstore application built with **Node.js**, **MongoDB**, **Angular**, and **Angular Material** for the UI.
 The app provides a seamless platform for managing users, customers, products, and orders while offering a user-friendly shopping experience.
 It includes essential e-commerce features such as user authentication, CRUD functionality, a shopping cart, and order management.

 # Features